SquadcastHub/squadcasthub.github.io/pages/mydoc/google_sso.md

 ![](images/google_11.png)

-**(11)** Enable Squadcast application for all users.
+**(11)** Enable Squadcast application for all users

 ![](images/google_12.png)

 **(12)** Go back to the Squadcast Google SSO page and paste the SSO URL we have obtained from Step 5 above in the **SAML 2.0 Endpoint** text box and the certificate details in the **X.509 Certificate** field.
-Configure other options like the default User role and click Save.
+Configure other options like the default User role and click **Save**

 ![](images/google_13_new.png)

 **(13)** You can allow Account owners and Admins to also login using their email credentials in addition to SSO.
-This can be done by checking the box as shown in the screenshot below.
+This can be done by checking the box as shown in the screenshot below

 ![](images/google_14.png)

-**(14)** You can enable the toggle button on the top to Enable Google SSO for Squadcast and you are good to go and your users will be able to use Google SSO to log in to Squadcast without needing a password.
+**(14)** You can enable the toggle button on the top to Enable Google SSO for Squadcast and you are good to go and your users will be able to use Google SSO to log in to Squadcast without needing a password

-**(15)** Your users can access SSO from the Google Board.
+**(15)** Your users can access SSO from the Google Board

 ![](images/google_15.png)